hacksterous/ExcelWaves/README.md

 16. lX: Like X, unknown bus start, previous was l
 17. hX: Like X, unknown bus start, previous was h
 18. xl: Like x, unknown bus continuing, will be followed by l
-19. xh: Like x, nknown bus continuing, will be followed by h
+19. xh: Like x, unknown bus continuing, will be followed by h
 20. //: signal spacing
 ```